 Spot prawns look like tiny lobsters but are technically shrimp.
 Whatever you call them, these little crustaceans are so sweet and succulent, they will have you singing "California Dreamin'" in no time at all.
 Read on to learn what they are, where to find them (and when), and how best to cook them (or not).

-Spot prawns (Pandalus platyceros) look like tiny lobsters.
-These sea creatures have a firm texture and amazingly sweet taste that many liken to the best lobster.
-Fun fact: spot prawns are technically shrimp.
-Spot prawns are often associated with Santa Barbara, where they are harvested in limited amounts every summer.
-Some people, especially in California, reflexively call all spot prawns "Santa Barbara spot prawns."
+Spot prawns (Pandalus platyceros) are little sea creatures that have a delicate texture and amazingly sweet taste that many liken to a combination of the best lobster and fresh-churned butter.
+They are often closely associated with Santa Barbara, where they are harvested in limited amounts every summer.
+Some people, especially Californians, reflexively call spot prawns "Santa Barbara spot prawns."
 By the same token, many people in Alaska refer to them as Alaskan spot prawns.
 And they are all right because spot prawns grow and are harvested in much of the coastal North Pacific Ocean, from San Diego all the way up to Alaska.
-The bulk of the commercial fishery for spot prawns is actually in British Columbia.
+The bulk of the commercial fishery for spot prawns, however, is actually in British Columbia.

-Sustainably caught spot prawns are caught in traps and hand-picked from those traps, a practice which, along with well-monitored seasons to allow for ample reproduction, keeps the fishery sustainable up and down the West Coast of North America.
-The labor-intensive method of sustainable harvest also makes these little critters quite expensive if you don't have a boat, prawn pots, and a fishing license to go out and get them yourself.
+Sustainably fished spot prawns are caught in traps and then hand selected.
+This practice, along with well-monitored fishing seasons to allow for ample reproduction, keeps the fishery sustainable up and down the West Coast of North America.
+The labor-intensive method of sustainable harvest also makes these little critters quite expensive unless you have a boat, prawn pots, and a fishing license to go out and get them yourself.
 Most shellfish aficionados, however, believe spot prawns are worth the price.